alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 giscus_comments: false
 date: 2022-11-20
 featured: true
+publish: yes
 bibliography: lib.bib
 authors:
   - name: Zhihao
     url: "" # Add your URL or leave it empty if not available
     affiliations:
-      name: "" # Add your affiliation or leave it empty if not available
+      name: UiO # Add your affiliation or leave it empty if not available
 toc:
   - name: 1 Introduction
     subsections: